Good Cause for Noncooperation

 Good cause may be claimed when the parent or relative believes support services could result in physical or emotional harm to themselves or the children.

-At the time the participant claims good cause, complete the following:
+At the time the participant claims good cause, complete all of the following:

-●Request the participant provide verification to establish good cause within 20 days.
-The 20 days begins at the time of the request or upon approval of the benefits, whichever is later.
+Request the participant to provide verification to establish good cause within 20 calendar days.
+The 20 calendar days begins at the time of the request or upon approval of the benefits, whichever is later.

-●The 20 days may be extended to 30 days (or more) when the information is difficult to obtain.
+The 20 calendar days may be extended to 30 calendar days (or more) when the information is difficult to obtain.
 The supervisor must approve and document the extension reason in the case file.

 Key PD in the AF COOPERATION CODE and MA COOPERATION CODE fields on APPD when the verification to establish the claim is provided.